 Eagle Lake rainbow trout

-The coastal cutthroat trout (O. clarkii) is a species of cutthroat trout native to coastal waters of western North America, including the north coast of California from the Eel River north to the state line.
+Coastal cutthroat trout (O. clarkii) is a species of cutthroat trout native to coastal waters of western North America, including the north coast of California from the Eel River north to the state line.
 This subspecies qualifies for both California's Heritage Trout Challenge and the Western Native Trout Challenge.

-The Lahontan cutthroat trout (O. henshawi) is a species of cutthroat trout native to the greater Lahontan basin.
+Lahontan cutthroat trout (O. henshawi) is a species of cutthroat trout native to the greater Lahontan basin.
 Two subspecies of Lahontan cutthroat trout are native to east slope of the Sierra:

-Lahontan cutthroat trout (O.h. henshawi), the type subspecies, and
+Lahontan cutthroat trout (O.h. henshawi, the type subspecies, and

 Paiute cutthroat trout (O.h. seleniris).